ArundathiNeelam/Hecate-Shopping-Site/README.md

 A simple e-Commerce page, where you can see different sections and what products there are.
-You can sort products, put them to your cart and then make a payment.
+You can sort products, put them to your cart and then make a payment

 All products and their info is coming from MongoDB.
 You can register and sign in.
 All info is coming/going thru MongoDB.